-When necessary and advantageous, we will seek additional financial resources to fund our planned operations through (i) sales of our equity and/or debt securities in one or more public offerings, including under the Sales Agreement, and/or private placements (ii) non-dilutive government grants and research awards and (iii) non-dilutive strategic partnering collaborations to advance development and commercialization of our product candidates.
-However, no assurance can be provided that any such sales of our securities, awards, agreements and/or collaborations will occur in the future.
-Subject to certain restrictions, our Registration Statement on Form S-3 (the S-3 Shelf Registration Statement) remains available for future sales of our equity securities in one or more public offerings from time to time.
+When necessary and advantageous, we will seek additional financial resources to fund our planned operations through (i) sales of our equity and/or debt securities in one or more public offerings and/or private placements, including sales of our securities under the ATM program, (ii) non-dilutive government grants and research awards and (iii) non-dilutive strategic partnering collaborations to advance development and commercialization of our product candidates.
+However, no assurance can be provided that any such sales of our securities, awards, agreements or collaborations will occur in the future.
+Subject to certain restrictions, our S-3 Shelf Registration Statement remains available for future sales of our equity securities in one or more public offerings from time to time.
 While we may make additional sales of our equity securities under the S-3 Shelf Registration Statement and/or under the Sales Agreement, we do not have an obligation to do so.